Site Section Links

 In a word, in all of the above, the fudgeable subjective factors overwhelm the objective factors, and invalidate the results.

-But to get right down to cases, the origin date of any undated document or artifact, etc., can be changed upon the whim of a human decision.
-Dating assignations can be easily changed.
+But to get right down to cases, the origin date of any undated document or artifact, etc., can be changed upon the whim of a human decision because dating assignations can be easily changed.
 But what CANNOT be changed is the order of the archaeological strata and the content or lack thereof.
-Except in special−and irrelevant−cases, what lies on top is more recent than what lies below.
+Except in special−and irrelevant−cases, what lies on top has to be more recent than what lies below.

-Cultures have dozens of particular aspect forms and styles, such as coins, culinary and eating utensils, artificial lighting apparati, clothes, shoes, boats and ships, furniture, icons, artwork, ornaments, weapons, storage containers, wheels, architecture and elements (both religious and residential), metallurgy, tools, glasswork, beads, clasps and fasteners, pins and combs, games, burial procedures, etc., that give a distinctive and trustworthy fingerprint.
-These cannot be changed overnight and without leaving evidence of the transition.
+Cultures have dozens of particular aspects, forms, and styles, such as coins, culinary and eating utensils, artificial lighting apparati, clothes, shoes, boats and ships, furniture, icons, artwork, ornaments, weapons, storage containers, wheels, architecture and elements (both religious and residential), metallurgy, tools, glasswork, beads, clasps and fasteners, pins and combs, games, burial procedures, etc., that give a distinctive and trustworthy fingerprint.
+These cannot be changed overnight or without leaving evidence of the transition.